TierraCodes/full-court-analytics/MeetingMinutes/Team/2025-11-25_DURING-CLASS-TIME.md

 <h2>Progress Made</h2>

 1. A good piece of the documentation was completed incuding the User.md.
-Updates were made as well to the Development.md.
+Updates were made to the Development.md.

 2. The Presentation slideshow was started, and the features for this iteration were explained in various slides.